DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

   - Comparability
 ---

 Teacher training in England is practical, hands-on and supportive.
 As an international applicant, you’ll have the opportunity to train at a world class institution where creativity and innovation is valued, gaining lots of classroom experience along the way.

 You’ll leave with qualified teacher status (QTS, or PGCE + QTS), professional qualifications valued globally.

 You can apply to train to teach in England from any country in the world.
 This page explains how, step by step.

 You can also apply to train to teach in [Wales](https://educators.wales/home), [Scotland](https://teachinscotland.scot/) or [Northern Ireland](https://www.education-ni.gov.uk/articles/initial-teacher-education-courses-northern-ireland).

-### Already a qualified teacher?

-Visit [Come to England to teach if you're a teacher from outside the UK](/come-to-england-to-teach-if-you-are-a-teacher-from-outside-the-uk) to learn more.
+## Key facts

+* Apply now for courses starting Sept 2022
+* Train 1 year full-time, or longer part-time
+* International candidates can expect to pay between about £9,250 and £16,000 plus living costs to train (with fees and any financial support dependent on your training provider and immigration status)
+* Earn at least £25k, and £32k in London, when you qualify
+* Update, extend or switch your visa to live and work in the UK long-term

 ## 1. Check your qualifications